AntonFagerberg/rackla/README.md

 ### More examples
 A collection of example end-points can be found in found [lib/rackla/rackla.ex](https://github.com/AntonFagerberg/rackla/blob/master/lib/router.ex) which illustrates additional techniques that can be used in Rackla.

-## The Rackla struct
+## The Rackla type
-The `Rackla` struct is the type used in all of Rackla's functions.
-Internally, it consists of a list of Elixir processes which communicate with message passing according to a protocol defined inside Rackla (these processes can in contain even more nested `Rackla` structs).
-The `Rackla` struct should never be modified directly!
+`Rackla` is also the name of the type used in all of Rackla's functions.
+Internally, it consists of a list of Elixir processes which communicate with message passing according to a protocol defined inside Rackla (these processes can in contain even more nested `Rackla` types).
+The `Rackla` type should never be modified directly!

-The `Rackla` struct is created with `request` which converts one or many HTTP requests to a single `Rackla` struct.
-You can also encapsulate normal Elixir types in a `Rackla` struct with the functions `just` or `just_list`.
+The `Rackla` type is created with `request` which converts one or many HTTP requests to a single `Rackla` type.
+You can also encapsulate normal Elixir types in a `Rackla` type with the functions `just` or `just_list`.

-Most functions, like `map`, `flat_map` and `reduce`, defined in Rackla will take a `Rackla` struct and return a new `Rackla` struct.
+Most functions, like `map`, `flat_map` and `reduce`, defined in Rackla will take a `Rackla` type and return a new `Rackla` type.

-The `response` function converts the `Rackla` struct to a HTTP response which is sent to the client by utilizing `Plug`.
-You can also convert a `Rackla` struct into "normal" Elixir types with the function `collect`.
+The `response` function converts the `Rackla` type to a HTTP response which is sent to the client by utilizing `Plug`.
+You can also convert a `Rackla` type into "normal" Elixir types with the function `collect`.

-It is important to note that once a `Rackla` struct has been used, it is no longer valid:
+It is important to note that once a `Rackla` type has been used, it is no longer valid:

 ```elixir
 a = Rackla.just(1)